 This cozy little town packs in a variety of attractions that will completely rejuvenate you, like the pristine Sentinel Rock Falls and Kanthanpara Falls, the charming Pookot Lake, the lush green Kuruva Island and Muthanga Wildlife Sanctuary, the majestic Chembra, Banasura and Brahmagiri hills, and the sanctimonious Thirunelli Temple.
 For those seeking for a bit of an adrenaline rush, there are wildlife watching expeditions and river rafting open for you.
 Wayanad is a complete package.

-This Coffee Land of Karnataka is one of the most popular hill stations near Bangalore.
-After tackling all the insane traffic in Bangalore, take a break and board a train for a charming ride to Chikmagalur.
 The hill station is merely 277 kilometers from Bangalore, and it is totally worth the trip.
 The climate is pleasant here at any given time, so you can head to Chikmagalur any time of the year.

 There are various peaks along the Baba Budan Giri range, that you can hike for a panoramic view from the top that will just take your breath away.
 The Bhadra Wildlife Sanctuary is one of the highlights of Chikmagalur, with over 1200 species of birds making the gorgeous forests their home.
 You can even go mountain-biking, island camping, sailing and kayaking, while in Chikmagalur.
 And don’t forget to sip on some exotic coffee, the taste will definitely be one you will carry back home.